derrickmehaffy/strapi-plugin-socket/README.md

 If you want to discuss more, then post on the [forum thread](https://forum.strapi.io/t/strapio-the-ez-to-use-socket-io-configurator/414)

+## Install in Strapi

+Installing is simple and the plugin is enabled by default just a simple:

+- `npm i -s strapi-plugin-socket`
+- `yarn add strapi-plugin-socket`

+In a Strapi project, tested on v3.6.2

+## Client Sample

 If you want a sample client to test with this:

 **NOTE** as the original package author of StrapIO didn't specify you need the following package version of `"socket.io-client": "2.3.0"`